 Cold-sensitive yuccas must be protected to avoid damage from frost and cold weather.
 Hardy yuccas may need protection if the weather has been warm and an unexpected cold spell happens quickly.
 The yucca plant has not had time to prepare itself for the freezing weather and may need protection for a little while until it hardens up some.

-To protect your yucca from cold, start by covering your yucca with a cloth sheet or blanket.
+To protect your yucca from cold, start by covering it with a cloth sheet or blanket.
 Try to avoid using synthetic material and NEVER use plastic directly touching the plant.
-Plastic touching the yucca during cold weather will damage the yucca plant.
+Plastic touching the yucca during cold weather will damage the plant.
 If you are expecting wet conditions, you can cover your yucca with a sheet and then cover the sheet with plastic.